↑

 Directions on how to make Au Gratin Potatoes

-2. Arrange the thick-cut bacon on a walled cooking sheet lined with aluminum foil and cook until the bacon is crispy in about 25-30 minutes; make sure to rotate the bacon halfway through the cooking time to cook evenly.
-Remove the bacon when crispy and transfer the stripes to a plate or platter lined with paper towels to absorb excess drippings.
+2. Arrange the thick-cut bacon on a rimmed baking sheet lined with aluminum foil and cook until crispy, about 25-30 minutes; make sure to rotate the bacon halfway through cooking to cook evenly.
+Remove the bacon when crispy and transfer the strips to a plate or platter lined with paper towels to absorb excess drippings.
 Set the thick-cut bacon aside.

 3. Adjust the oven to 375 °F.

-4. Wash and rinse peel potatoes and shred the potatoes using a box grater.
+4. Wash and rinse the potatoes, peel them, and shred the potatoes using a box grater.
 Wrap the shredded potatoes in a paper towel and/or a large cheesecloth or kitchen towel, and squeeze out as much water as you can.

-5. Shred the onion using a box grater and use the same method to remove as much moisture as you can.
-I transfer onions into a fine-mesh sieve and, using the back of a tablespoon, pressed out as much water as I could.
+5. Shred the onion using a box grater, then use the same method to remove as much moisture as possible.
+I transferred onions into a fine-mesh sieve and, using the back of a tablespoon, pressed out as much water as I could.
 Set aside.

 6. Mince garlic and parsley and set aside.

-8. Transfer the shredded potatoes, onions, and minced garlic to a large mixing bowl and add heavy cream, melted butter, and cheeses.
+8. Transfer the shredded potatoes, onions, and minced garlic and parsley to a large mixing bowl, and add 1 1/4 cups heavy cream, melted butter, and cheeses (reserve a little of the cheese for the topping).

 9. Add sea salt and freshly cracked black peppercorns and mix thoroughly.